AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 ## Process

-2. Find/Remove duplicate PDFs
+1. Find/remove duplicate PDFs

+   **This must be done before the next step because it assumes the files are still in the `Downloads` folder.**

-   Sometimes USGS updates just the GeoPDF metadata, which makes it look like the map is new, when in fact there is no change in the PDF contents.
-First run `compare_file.py` to see if the downloaded PDFs are the same or different keep the different files and remove the duplicates.
+   Sometimes USGS updates just the metadata for a GeoPDF.
+This makes it look like an updated map, so we download it, only to find out the map content is unchanged.
+This step identifies any of the downloaded GeoPDFs that have not actually changed.

+   - Check and update the `Config` properties at the beginning of `WD\Tools\compare_file.py`
+   - Run `WD\Tools\compare_file.py` to identify the duplicate files.
+   - Delete all files in `WD\Downloads\TOPO` that are marked with `dup:`; keep all files marked with `update:`.
+If there are a lot of intermixed files to delete, copy past the output into a text editor and search and replace `dup:` with `delete `, `new:` with `REM ` and `update:` with `REM `, then save as a `*.bat` file and execute in the `WD\Downloads\TOPO` folder.

 2. Put topos in correct folder structure

-   This will move the files in the various `WD\Download` folders to the PDS folder structure in `WD`
+   This will move the files in the various `WD\Download` folders to the PDS folder structure in `WD`.
+This will make it easier to copy to the PDS.

-   - Check and update the `CONFIG` object at the beginning of `WD\Tools\organize_downloads.py`
+   - Check and update the `Config` properties at the beginning of `WD\Tools\organize_downloads.py`
    - Run `WD\Tools\organize_downloads.py` to move the files.

 3. Convert GeoPDFs to GeoTIFFs

-   - run `create_gdal_batchfile.py`
-   - run generated batch file (break into chunks)
-   - run `add_pyramids.bat`
+    This step will create a GEOTIFF for each of the new GeoPDFs, and then add overviews to all new GeoTIFFs.

+   - Check and update the `Config` properties at the beginning of `WD\Tools\create_gdal_batchfile.py`
+   - Run `WD\Tools\create_gdal_batchfile.py` to create a GDAL batch script.
+   - Open the output script in a text editor and determine how many lines are in the file.
+Each line will take about 5-15 minutes to execute.
+If the file is short, or you have a lot of time, you can run the file as is, otherwise, you can break the file into n evenly sized chunks, where n is the number of CPUs/cores on your computer.
+Each chunk can be run concurrently in a separate DOS command window in speed up the processing.
+   - To run the GDAL batch script you will need to open a DOS command window, or a Windows Power Shell.
+Before you can execute the GDAL Batch script, you need to execute `SDKShell.bat` in the `GDAL` installation folder.
+   - After all portions of the GDAL batch script are done executing, you should have the same number of new GeoTIFFs in `WD\Current_GeoTIFF` as there are new GeoPDFs in `WD\Current_GeoPDF`.
+   - Open a CMD window and execute `SDKShell.bat` in the `GDAL` installation folder (or use the command window from the previous step).
+   - In the command window, change directory (`cd`) to `WD\Current_GeoTIFF`
+   - In the command window, execute `WD\Tools\add_pyramids.bat`

 ## Publish

 ### Update Libraries (Copy to PDS)

+  Manually copy the folders `WD\Current_GeoPDF`, `WD\Current_GeoTIFF`,
+  `WD\Historical_ITM`, `WD\Historical_QM`, `WD\Historical_QQ`, and `WD\Indexes`
+  to the PDS (`X:\Extras\AKR\Statewide\Charts\USGS_Topo`).
+You can skip a folder if it is empty.

-  Manually copy `WD` folders to PDS.  `Current_GeoPDF` should all be additive If there is a warning that you will be replacing files, stop and figure out why.
+  `Current_GeoPDF` should all be additive.
+If there is a warning that you will be replacing files, stop and figure out why.
 You may be replacing files in `Current_GeoTIF`, If so, there should be multiple GeoPDFs for this tile.
 It is unlikely that there will be future changes to the `Historic` folders, so review any changes closely.

 ### Update Mosaics